andrewrk/node-s3-client/README.md

   bucket: "your s3 bucket"
 });
 // createClient allows any options that knox does.
+// you can also pass it knox clients directly: s3.createClient(knoxClient).

 // upload a file to s3
 var uploader = client.upload("some/local/file", "some/remote/file");